The Rules of the Turtle Trader: Curtis Faith Ideas from the First Turtle

 Revenue GenerationOver $175 million in five yearsNot aligned with traditional methods

 Learning about the turtle trading strategy teaches me one thing: it's robust.
-By having a clear system, we could money in on trading.
+With a clear system, we can make money in trading.
 The success of the Turtles shows how important discipline and a good system are in trading.

 Why Some Turtles Did Better Than Others

 "Let's see why some turtles were better than others in trading."
-They all were taught the same principles, but some of them were different.
-Among the most important qualities in them: mental strength, adaptability, and discipline.
+They all were taught the same principles, but some were different among their most essential qualities: mental strength, adaptability, and discipline.

 Facts and Trivia about turtles